View in the short Inca Trail to Machu Picchu

 All Machu Picchu by Local guides have received specialized training in first aid.
 We hold mandatory training sessions with our guides every February.
 Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, travelers’ diarrhea, cuts, scrapes, etc.) as well as oxygen.
 If necessary, we’ll evacuate you from the path as quickly as possible and ensure that you arrive at a clinic for treatment.

-We have telephone service available 24 hours/day for ease of communication with Salkantay Trekking leading up to your trek.
+We have telephone service available 24 hours/day for easy of communication with our travel expert.

 Transportation